WHAT DID BOYS WEAR IN THE 60’S?

 Wallace Scowcroft (President of The National Hairdressers Federation) at the 1964 national conference said:

 "Mens hairdressers do not object to youth wanting to wear its hair long, provided it is shaped.
 It would be out of step with modern times to oppose long hair because the hairdresser fears it will lead to fewer visits to his salon.
-We shall get all the business we want by ensuring that the Mods, the Ro
+We shall get all the business we want by ensuring that the Mods, the Rockers and the Beatles fans are well-groomed".

 The mop-top haircut